High Pressure Homogenisation vs. Microfluidization

 What are High Pressure Homogenisers and Microfluidizers?

 ‘High pressure homogeniser’ is a general term used to describe a piece of equipment that forces a stream of liquid sample through a system which applies a number of forces to ‘homogenise’ the sample, that is, to reduce the particle size of its components.
 There are many applications for this process – whenever an emulsion or suspension would benefit from greater efficacy, stability and downstream processing from smaller constituent particles, higher pressure homogenisation may be a valuable process solution.
-Microfluidizers are a form of high pressure homogeniser.
+Microfluidizers are a form of high pressure homogeniser though work slightly differently.

 A high pressure homogeniser typically uses a valve assembly to restrict flow, build pressure and subsequently force fluid through the opening valve at high velocity to apply shear forces to the liquid being processed.
 This relatively simple but reliable technology is widely used and highly effective in processing very large scale batches of product where a high degree of control over the particle size and distribution isn’t required.